ArchipelagoMW/Archipelago/worlds/kh1/docs/en_Kingdom Hearts.md

 JaredWeakStrike for helping clean up my mess of code.

+KSX for their interact out of battle code.

 ## Where is the options page?

 The [player options page for this game](../player-options) contains most of the options you need to